Partnership with the Divinity School

 An exhilarating interplay of intellectual and religious perspectives characterizes the Divinity School.
 Ministry and doctoral students have a common graduate faculty.
 They study with world-renowned scholars of religion.

 The Divinity School’s interreligious, interdisciplinary environment informs both ministerial and doctoral studies.
 Ministry students learn the "arts of ministry"—preaching and worship, pastoral care, community leadership and change—as practices that require knowledge from diverse disciplines as well as a high degree of vision and artistry.
-Students in the A.M. program receive grounding in various approaches to graduate work in religion; A.M. students may petition for Ph.D. admission in their second year.
-Ph.D. students pursue their work in one of eleven areas of study.
+Students in the MA program receive grounding in various approaches to graduate work in religion, and may petition for admission to the PhD program in their second year.
+PhD students pursue their work in one of eleven areas of study.